Learning is Not Easy…and Neither is Teaching

 As this graphic depicts, the key to this approach is re-engineering both the learner’s experience and the educator’s ability to construct, evaluate, and refine the education in such a way that both are optimized over time.
 As learners take more personalized and structured actions in the learning environment, educators learn more about the effectiveness of their programs.
 This creates a real-time loop of learning actions and data analysis that allows educators to know how and when to nudge learners in the right direction and to continuously improve the learning experience.

-By supporting critical new innovations in learning and educational planning provided by the Learning Actions Model in a single e-Learning platform, the ArcheViewer enables educators to increase the capacity of learning within a simpler and more engaging experience for clinician learners.
-And through the ArcheViewer, the positive impact of the Learning Actions Model has been validated time and time again as thousands of learners have improved their knowledge and competence as they have participated in hundreds of online learning activities across dozens of clinical areas.
+By supporting critical new innovations in learning and educational planning provided by the Learning Actions Model in an Intelligent Learning Platform, ArcheMedX enables educators to increase the capacity of learning within a simpler and more engaging experience for clinician learners.
+And through ArcheMedX the positive impact of the Learning Actions Model has been validated time and time again as tens of thousands of learners have improved their knowledge, competence, and confidence as they have participated in hundreds of online learning activities across dozens of clinical areas.